nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A non-empty string that takes on any character sequence that do not contain spaces.

-The following values (case sensitive) are not allowed:
+The following values and characters (case sensitive) are not allowed:
 * `patient`
 * `vaccination`
 * `appointment`